BSeR-PoC/bser-technical-guidebook/docs/source/6_bser_ref_imp.rst

 The architecture describes the BSeR App in the recicpient to support various interfaces to the service management platform.
 However, not every service provider is equipped with a modern network technology for the managment tool.
-To support more providers, the architecture includes not only APIs but also Emails or File Transfers.
-BSeR App in the recipient, once receives the e-Referral request, parses the request, respond to the initiator with a HTTP status, and then hands the request data over to the service management system through the interface(s).
+To support more providers, the architecture includes not only APIs but also Emails or File Transfers for the interfaces to the service management platform.

 .. note::
-   **FHIR messaging operation** is defined in https://hl7.org/fhir/R4/messageheader-operation-process-message.html.
-BSeR Apps in initiator and recipient should implement proper operation modes as it is defined and needed.
+   For recipients with a manual system for the service managment such as emails or sftp, BSeR App may need to provide a dashboard for the recipient users to maually trigger the service feedbacks.

+BSeR App in the recipient, once receives the e-Referral request, parses the request, responds to the initiator with a HTTP status, and then hands the request data over to the service management system through the interface(s).

 Initiator (Clinical Provider)